Chessie System: Notable locomotives

 The former Reading Company #2101 (T-1-class 4-8-4) was one of three locomotives that pulled the American Freedom Train in 1975 and 1976.
 As part of B&O's 150th anniversary celebration in 1977, the Chessie System sent #2101 on a national tour as the "Chessie Steam Special".
 Painted in the Chessie System motif, the train consisted of the locomotive, two tenders, and 18 to 20 passenger and baggage cars.
-In March 1979, the locomotive was severely damaged in a fire while stored in a Chessie System roundhouse.
+In March 1979, the locomotive was severely damaged in a fire while stored in a Chessie System roundhouse in Silver Grove, Kentucky.
 It has since been cosmetically restored to its American Freedom Train paint scheme, and is on static display at the B&O Railroad Museum, although has been exposed to the elements for most of its time there.
+In October 2023, the locomotive was moved into the museum's shops to undergo a cosmetic restoration.

 In 2017, the Lake Shore Railway Historical Society acquired C&O 8272, a GE B30-7.
 It has been restored in the Chessie System paint scheme and currently resides at the Lake Shore Railway Museum in North East, Pennsylvania, and most recently, an EMD GP15T (C&O 1507) was donated to the B&O Railroad Museum.

 Heritage units

 In 2015, CSX used decals to decorate two of its locomotives in the livery of predecessor railroads.
 CSX AC4400CW 366 bears the "Chess-C" and C40-8W 7765 has the "B&O" logo.
 366's decal was later damaged by fire and removed.

+In June 2023, GE ES44AH unit #1973 entered service, being repaired and painted at CSX shops in Waycross, GA with a CSX blue and yellow color scheme on the front (nose) and cab of the locomotive and throughout the rest of the locomotive, the classic yellow and red Chessie System scheme.
+It was numbered #1973 in homage to the year the Chessie System was created.